-The best antivirus of 2019 to protect Windows 10
+The Best Antivirus of 2019 to Protect Windows 10

 |See at Malwarebytes

-And if you want to take the next steps to ensure you are safe online with a PC, use a VPN to mask your internet traffic, an end-to-end encrypted messaging app so no one can snoop on your communications, and a password manager to keep track of login information.
+And you can take a few extra steps to ensure you are safe online with a PC: Use a VPN to protect your internet traffic, an end-to-end encrypted messaging app to keep people from spying on your communications, and a password manager to keep track of login credentials.

-But if you want to keep it simple with Windows, a good place to start is to run antivirus software, which monitors your app downloads and keeps an eye out for suspicious software behavior.
+But if you are looking for a place to start with keeping your Windows device secure, a good first step is to run antivirus software, which monitors your app downloads and keeps an watches for suspicious software behavior.

-But here's the first important thing for you to know: Windows Defender, the free antivirus and security software that comes free with Windows 10, does a fine job of guarding your PC.
+And here's the first important thing for you to know: Microsoft Defender -- the free antivirus and security software that comes free with Windows 10 and until recently was called Windows Defender -- does a fine job of protecting your PC.
 (Amazingly, Microsoft provided no built-in protection for Windows back in the days of Windows 98 and XP.)
-It should be your starting point for security on Windows, and most users will find they don't need to go any further.
+Using Microsoft Defender should be your starting point for security on Windows, and most users will find they don't need to go any further.

-You can, however, make the case that the Windows security ecosystem is healthier when users don't depend on just one company for protection.
-If you favor platform diversity, you can easily find solid protection from third-party security companies that are up to the task of guarding your PC for free.
+However, you can make the case that the Windows security ecosystem is healthier when users don't depend on just one company for protection.
+If you favor robust platform diversity, you can easily find solid malware protection from third-party security companies that are up to the task of guarding your PC for free.
 And most let you also protect all your devices with an annual subscription -- though, it's important to note, that's largely unnecessary outside the Windows realm.

 To that end, we've put together a list of our favorite Windows antivirus software, encompassing both free and subscription options.
 These picks are a combination of recommendations from independent third-party labs AV-Test and AV-Comparatives and our hands-on testing.